pantheonscience/pantheonscience.github.io/e4s.md

 permalink: /e4s/
 ---

-### Scope and Goals
+### Overview

 The Cinema project is an approach for visualization, analysis and exploration of extreme scale datasets.
 As part of the ECP project, Cinema is required to provide solutions for a range of science codes and workflows for a range of in-situ and post-processing use cases.

 This complex set of operations and interdependencies is embodied in the Cinema/E4S Pantheon project, which creates and tests a set of workflows defined by science applications and analysis/vis operations.

-The **scope** of the project is workflows for ECP applications that create, analyze and visualize Cinema databases.

-The **goal** of this project is to provide *Pantheon:Release* workflows that record, test and verify end-to-end workflows of use to the ECP project.

 This project uses the **E4S** project to streamline released workflows, and make them both useable and reproducible.
 **The E4S Project** simplifies the deployment of complex HPC software by creating pre-built binaries of packages that may be installed natively using an E4S build cache, or through a container-based software stack.
 Containerized deployments may use either full-featured or base E4S containers that may be customized and can use the E4S build cache.
 E4S uses the Spack package manager for software delivery.

+### Scope and Goals

+The **scope** of the project is workflows for ECP applications that create, analyze and visualize Cinema databases.

+The **goal** of this project is to provide *Pantheon:Release* workflows that record, test and verify end-to-end workflows of use to the ECP project.

 ### Requirements